Tiromachelan/tetris-game/README.md

 Spacebar to instantly drop the piece

 C to swap pieces (only works if there is space for the new piece)

-Pieces may not rotate if they are too close to a wall or another piece.